-The Planning Commission (Commission) has received and reviewed the proposed Mitigated Negative Declaration pursuant to the provisions of the California Environmental Quality Act (CEQA) and of Napa County's Local Procedures for Implementing CEQA, and finds that:
+The Planning Commission (Commission) has received and reviewed the proposed Negative Declaration pursuant to the provisions of the California Environmental Quality Act (CEQA) and of Napa County's Local Procedures for Implementing CEQA, and finds that:

-- 1. The Planning Commission has read and considered the Mitigated Negative Declaration and Mitigation Monitoring and Reporting Program (MMRP) prior to taking action on said Mitigated Negative Declaration and the proposed project. - 2.
-The Mitigated Negative Declaration and MMRP is based on independent judgment exercised by the Planning Commission. - 3.
-The Mitigated Negative Declaration and MMRP was prepared and considered in accordance with the requirements of the California Environmental Quality Act (CEQA). - 4.
+- 1. The Planning Commission has read and considered the Negative Declaration prior to taking action on said Negative Declaration and the proposed project. - 2.
+The Negative Declaration is based on independent judgment exercised by the Planning Commission. - 3.
+The Negative Declaration was prepared and considered in accordance with the requirements of the California Environmental Quality Act (CEQA). - 4.
 There is no substantial evidence in the record as a whole, that the project will have a significant effect on the environment. - 5.
 There is no evidence, in considering the record as a whole that the proposed project will have a potential adverse effect on wildlife resources or habitat upon which the wildlife depends. - 6.
-The site of this proposed project is not within the boundaries of any airport land use plan.
-The property is on the California Environmental Protection Agency's list of hazardous sites (Government Code Section 65962.5), but is listed as a closed site.
-In 1993, there was a minor diesel fuel spill at the pump house adjacent to the reservoir resulting from a one-time accident.
-The spill was remediated and the site was closed in 1993, and is therefore not considered to have any potential significant environmental effect. - 7.
+The site of this proposed project is not on any of the lists of hazardous waste sites enumerated under Government Code Section 65962.5 and is not within the boundaries of any airport land use plan. - 7.
 The Secretary of the Commission is the custodian of the records of the proceedings on which this decision is based.
 The records are located at the Napa County Planning, Building & Environmental Services Department, 1195 Third Street, Second Floor, Napa, California.